EnKrypt/Doppler/README.md

 A 'good enough' remote monitoring solution for the lazy.

-##### Note: There are known bugs on Windows and Mac.
-This is due to [known bugs in the `systeminformation` module](https://github.com/sebhildebrandt/systeminformation#function-reference-and-os-support).
+##### Note: There might be issues running this on Windows.
+This is due to [known compatibility issues in the `systeminformation` module](https://github.com/sebhildebrandt/systeminformation#function-reference-and-os-support).

 ---